Best Dogs for Families: Top Breeds for Kids

 • Failing to supervise dog-child interactions

-Proper planning prevents behavioral stress for both dog and family.
+Proper planning prevents behavioural stress for both dog and family.

 Final Checklist Before Bringing a Dog Home